 Each delegation must be specified, approved by the board and set out in writing.
 See an example of the delegations recommended by the Ministry from their finance resource.

-Renewal of delegations
+Records and renewal of delegations

 It is recommended that board keep a current delegations folder.
 Boards and delegates should retain written notice of a delegation.